 Standard Use of the 529 College Savings Plan

-If you’re not already familiar with the most basic use of the 529, it is designed to offer tax-free growth of invested money as long as the funds are eventually used for qualifying education expenses.
+In case you’re not familiar with the primary benefit of the 529 Savings Plan, it is designed to offer tax-free growth of invested money as long as the funds are eventually used for qualifying education expenses.
 Many states offer tax deductions or credits for contributions made to eligible plans.
-Contributions to the 529 are limited by the annual gift tax exclusion amount (currently $15,000 per beneficiary from any individual donor but indexed for inflation going forward) and must be made in cash and not equities.
-Maximum lifetime contributions are set by the state.
+However, the annual gift tax exclusion amount does limit contributions to 529 College Savings Plans.
+Plus, you must make contributions in cash and not equities.
+The states set maximum lifetime contributions.

 To illustrate the value of compounding 529 funds over decades, consider a couple who funds an account for a child (of any age) with a single contribution: a five-year forward deposit of $150,000.
-Instead of using the funds in this account for the child’s college costs, they decide to let it grow for their grandchildren and future generations.
-Thirty years later, if the pool of assets grows at an average rate of 7%, there will be over $1MM in the 529, enough to fund the college costs of several grandchildren.
-If left for the following generation, fifty years from deposit and investment, the account could be worth over $4MM, a true legacy account.
+Instead of using the funds in this account for the child’s college costs, they decide to let it grow for future generations.
+Thirty years later, if the pool of assets grows at an average rate of 7%, there will be over $1MM in the 529.
+This is enough to fund the college costs of several grandchildren.
+If left for fifty years from deposit and investment, the account could be worth over $4MM.
+This is a true legacy account.

-As long as all funds are eventually used for qualified purposes, growth will not be subject to taxes, nor will the large asset become a part of the custodians’ taxable estate when they pass away.
-And although plan assets are held for the benefit of a student, decisions about the investment and distribution of the funds are determined by the account custodian.
-This makes a 529 plan one of the few assets you can use to make a completed gift and still maintain control over the ultimate use of the assets.
+As long as all funds are eventually used for qualified purposes, growth will not be subject to taxes.
+In addition, the large asset won’t become part of the custodians’ taxable estate when they pass away.
+And although the student benefits from plan assets, the account custodian makes decisions about the investment and distribution of the funds.
+This means you can use a 529 plan to make a completed gift and still maintain control over the ultimate use of the assets.

 If you feel this college savings strategy can help you or you have questions about wealth management or estate planning, we encourage you to contact SYM Financial Advisors at 800-888-7968.